-As you continue iterating on your model and your data, you will likely end up with many Model Runs.
-Every Model Run represents an experiment (i.e., an instance of training a specific model on some specific data).
+As you continue iterating on your model and your data, you will likely end up with many model runs.
+A model run represents an experiment (i.e., an instance of training a specific model on some specific data).

 At this point, machine learning teams typically want to compare the predictions and the performance of their different models.
-The goal of comparing models is to measure and understand the marginal value of every machine learning iteration (additional labels, re-worked labels, modeling improvements, hyperparameter fine-tuning...).
+The goal of comparing models is to measure and understand the marginal value of every machine learning iteration (additional labels, reworked labels, modeling improvements, hyperparameter fine-tuning, etc).

-Models is designed to help you compare Model Runs: you can visualize predictions and compare metrics between Model Runs.
+The Model product is designed to help you compare model runs: you can visualize predictions and compare metrics between model runs.

 From the gallery, you can click on an individual data row to expand it.
-Using the sidebar you can toggle which ground truth and Model Runs to view.
-To learn more about how view predictions look here.
+Using the sidebar you can toggle which ground truth and model runs to view.
+To learn more about how to view predictions see Visualize model predictions.

-We support comparison of scalar and confusion matrix metrics.
+We support the comparison of scalar metrics and confusion metrics between two model runs.